Unique Steady-State Squeezing in a Driven Quantum Rabi Model

-Figure \ref{fig:fig2} depicts the time evolution of the squeezing for the driven dissipative case.
-At the top and lower left panel we see that the introduction of drive and dissipation rotates the squeezing axis and the phase-space trajectory.
+which describes the abstract harmonic oscillator with an additional modified drive term.
+Fig. \ref{fig:fig2} depicts the time evolution of the squeezing for the driven dissipative case.
+At the top and lower left panel we see that the introduction of drive and dissipation does not change the results qualitatively.
+In the driven-dissipative case the amplitude of the phase space oscillations is related to $2\eta/\kappa$.
 The lower right panel shows the almost time-independent squeezing after some settling time.
-Note that the squeezing no longer saturates the Heisenberg uncertainty principle (dotted line).
-The time evolution described by the adiabatically eliminated Hamiltonian (dashed lines) agrees very well with that of the full Hamiltonian (solid lines).
+The time evolution described by the adiabatically eliminated Hamiltonian (solid lines) agrees very well with that of the { full quantum Rabi} Hamiltonian (dashed lines) { including the spin degree of freedom}.
 For non-negligible spin excitation this approximation breaks down, furthermore, also the uncertainties become strongly time-dependent.
 This can be suppressed by increasing the number of spins $N$.
-In figure \ref{fig:fig3}, we show the time dependence of the squeezing (left) and spin excitation (right) for different $N$.
-For a sufficiently large number of spins the uncertainties become time-independent.
+In Fig~\ref{fig:fig3}, we show the time dependence of the squeezing (left) and spin excitation (right) for different $N$.
+For a sufficiently large number of spins the uncertainties become time-independent. { Including weak dissipation of the spin can also suppress the excitation and lead to time-independent uncertainties.
+However, strong damping can prevent the system from generating squeezing~\cite{[{See Supplemental Material at }][{ for details.}]sup1}.}

-The equations of motion for the effective Hamiltonian can be integrated, and the tilt can be calculated analytically (see Appendix).
-We would like to point out that the direction of squeezing (tilt) depends on the type of coupling $g(\hat a e^{i \theta} + \hat a^\dagger e^{-i \theta})\hat \sigma_x$ and it is related to $\theta$ (this also holds for the closed system).
+We would like to point out that the direction of squeezing depends on the type of coupling $g(\hat a e^{i \theta} + \hat a^\dagger e^{-i \theta})\hat \sigma_x$ and it is related to $\theta$ (this also holds for the closed system).
 For instance, choosing $\theta$ to be $\pi/2$ would result in a harmonic oscillator where the $\hat X$ quadrature is squeezed and not anti-squeezed as in this work.
-In principle, by adjusting $\theta$ to the tilt angle $\phi$, one could obtain squeezing in an arbitrary quadrature direction even in the driven-dissipative case.
-This in turn means that it should be possible to observe motion of a harmonic oscillator where at the point of maximal displacement the oscillator has the maximal momentum, for example, by tilting the axis by $\pi/4$. {Such behavior is unfathomable for a classical harmonic oscillator.}
+In principle, by adjusting $\theta$ one could obtain squeezing in an arbitrary quadrature direction.
+This in turn suggests that it should be possible to observe motion of a harmonic oscillator where at the point of maximal displacement the oscillator has the maximal momentum, for example, by tilting the axis by $\pi/4$.
+Such behavior is unfathomable for a classical harmonic oscillator.